 In this article, we will discuss a common misconception when considering the effect the mass of fruits has on their dispersal via wind or water.

-In this final chapter on Plant Cycle, we will be discussing the following question:
+In this final chapter in our All About Plants series, we will be discussing the following question:

 Fruits dispersed by water or wind need to be light in order to float on water or be carried by the wind respectively.
 Do you agree?

 When I posed this question to my students, most of them agreed with me.

 - Self-Pollination & Cross Pollination – Misconception Demystified

 - Discover How The Size of A Seed Affects Plant Processes

 - Mastering The 4 Seed Dispersal Methods In 4 Minutes

 #1: Fruits/seeds dispersed by water need to be light in order to float on water as heavier objects would sink.

 For example, when we compare a block of metal and a block of styrofoam of the same size, the block of metal will sink in water as it is heavier than the block of styrofoam.